Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 - It's true.
 When we talk about feminism, although I don’t even know if I can be considered a feminist, I don’t need to assume that women are equal in all men.
 Because it is not purely biological.
 And then - yes, indeed, a woman can give birth to a child, go on maternity leave, or even give up her career after birth.
 This is her personal choice.
 But in my understanding, feminism is an acceptance of the physical difference between a woman and a man, because it came to us from God.
 And I do not understand women who talk about full equality.
 It brings us problems and leads to a dead end.
 After all, then we can say that a man can also give birth to a child.
 But it is not.

-At the same time, we must reject the differenceswhich actually does not exist: for example, intellectual abilities.
-So a woman is capable of doing the same things as a man.
-There is no difference in whether the man or woman is programming or AI.
+At the same time, we must reject those differenceswhich do not actually exist: for example, intellectual abilities.
+This means that a woman is capable of doing the same things as a man.
+It makes no difference whether a man or woman works in programming or AI.

 “Many IT companies are still influenced by gender stereotypes”